Publications and Web Sites

 FRUS is usually available at large university or public libraries, and at U.S. Government Depository Libraries.
 Volumes are available online at:

 During the period 1869 to 1914, the Department of State submitted collections of diplomatic correspondence (called reports from the Secretary of State) to Congress in response to specific requests.
 Congress, in turn printed those collections as Senate or House Executive Documents, House or Senate Miscellaneous Reports, or House or Senate Reports.
-Those publications serve as supplemental FRUS volumes.
+The documents found in those publications serve as supplements to those published in the regular FRUS volumes.
 A list of those volumes can be found here.

 Pre-1861 U.S. foreign relations materials